WeiChengTseng/DL_final_project/Readme_rebuild.md

 [4]: right shift <br>

 ### Observation Space
-each striker and each goalie will have 112 dimension vector represent their observations. <br>
+Each striker and each goalie will have 112 dimensions vector which represents their observation. <br>
-Vector Observation space: 112 corresponding to local 14 ray casts, each detecting 7 possible object types, along with the object's distance.
-Perception is in 180 degree view from front of agent.<br>
+Vector Observation space: 112 dims corresponding to local 14 ray casts, each detecting 7 possible object types, along with the object's distance.
+Perception is in a 180-degree view from the front of the agent.<br>

-Ray casting : The Ray casting is that the ray line will shoot with a speicified radius, and angle.In the soccer game setup, the radius is setup to 20 and angle set is [0, 45, 90, 135, 180, 110, 70] <br>
+Ray casting: The Ray casting is the ray line that shoots with a specified radius, and angle.
+In the soccer game setup, the radius is set up to 20 and angle set is [0, 45, 90, 135, 180, 110, 70] <br>

-first they claim they have 14 ray casts, so the angle of ray casts is that [0, 45, 90, 135, 180, 110, 70] degrees and they have two height offset[1  0] for observation from the center front of agent. <br>

-Every ray casts will check if they collide with the candidates below shown, then if it collide,the dimension of that candidate will become 1. and then append a Distance on the eighth dimension.<br>If it didn't collide with any condidates, the seventh dimenision will become 1.(but the result didn't show the last point I mention but it mention in the source code.)<br>
+the set of candidates : <br>
+[one hot vector] { ball, red_goal, blue_goal, wall, red_agent, blue_agent} (for a red agent) <br>
+[one hot vector] { ball, blue_goal, red_goal, wall, blue_agent, red_agent} (for a blue agent) <br>
+[Distance ratio]: { (the distance when ray line collide with any candidate) / radius} <br>

+112 dimension obeservation vector can be decomposed to 14(7(7 angle of ray line) * 2(height offset)) * 8(a one hot vector which its length is 6 and append two item. )<br>

+Each ray line with specific angle will check if they collide with any candidate in the set above shown.
+If the ray line collide with one of the candidates, for example : wall, the one hot vector will be [0,0,0,1,0,0], and the distance between the agent and the wall will be normalized(divided by 20(radius)); then,set the value(distance ratio) on 8th dimension.<br>

+If the ray line doesn't collide with anything candidate, the 7th dimension of that one vector will be 1.(Actually, we take out the observation vector and visualize it,it doesn't set to 1 and always zero)<br>

 Example: <br>